12 Weeks of Tech Projects for Toddlers

 Each week: one concept, one physical activity, one screen activity, one game you build together using AI.
 No coding experience required.
 Just a curious kid and under 30 minutes a day.

-Built by a parent who did it.
+Built by a parent who did it (me, hi).
 Every project in this book was tested on a real 3-year-old who’d rather run around playing excavators than sit still to do anything.

 What’s Inside